No decision on calling off protests, but farmers accept Centre’s new proposal on pending demands

 The farmer leaders are expected to meet again at 12 pm on Thursday at Delhi’s Singhu border for a formal decision ‘to lift the morchas’.

-The Samyukt Kisan Morcha on Wednesday did not take a decision on calling of the farmers’ agitation, PTI reported.
+The Samyukt Kisan Morcha on Wednesday did not take a decision on calling off the farmers’ agitation, PTI reported.
 The umbrella body of farmers’ unions held a meeting on Wednesday afternoon to discuss the matter after the Centre sent them a proposal on resolving their pending demands.

 Farmer leader Gurnam Singh Charuni said that the the agitation will continue for now.
 However, he added that the unions have reached a consensus on a fresh proposal made by the Centre on the demands.

 The future course of action regarding the movement will decided upon after the unions receive a formal letter from the central government detailing the proposal, Charuni said, according to PTI.

 Although Parliament had repealed the three farm laws on November 29, the farmer leaders had said that they will continue their protest till their other demands are met.